TESTARtool/TESTAR_dev/webdriver/readme.md

 Place the driver in an accessible location.
 This location needs to be first argument in the SUTConnectorValue, either via the test.settings file, or edited via the TESTAR GUI.
-Adjust the other settings if needed, windows size comes to mind.
+Adjust the other settings if needed, window size comes to mind.

 #### Running